ourlifeloop/marketing/src/cms/blog/how-to-include-older-adults-in-the-digital-revolution.md

 date: 2019-10-24T15:41:18.472Z
 type: insights
 author: Andrea Clauson
-title: How to include older adults in the digital revolution
+title: How to Include Older Adults in the Digital Revolution
 photo: /images/cms/untitled-design-13-.png
 ---
 There’s a nasty stereotype about older adults and technology.
 Too many people believe that seniors don’t want to engage with digital tech.
 That they’re too fearful, or too stubborn, or just plain too old-fashioned to keep up.